circuitdao/docs/docs/user-guide/governance.md

 As a stablecoin pegged 1:1 to the US Dollar, Bytecash is meant to be valued at 1 USD in the market.
 If Bytecash trades at a premium or discount to 1 USD for an extended period of time, governance should intervene to push the market price of Bytecash back to its peg.

-Since small oscillations of the price around the peg are to be expected, governance only needs to take action is there is a structural deviation from the peg that lasts for days or weeks.
+Since small oscillations of the price around the peg are to be expected, governance only needs to take action if there is a structural deviation from the peg that lasts for days or weeks.
 An upshot of this is that there is no need for the protocol to have a BYC/USD Oracle.

 ### Updating Statutes

 The two primary tools governance has at its disposal to maintain the peg are Stability Fee and Savings Rate.
 Raising the Stability Fee makes it more expensive for borrowers to take out Bytecash loans, incentivising repayments and disincentivising the creation of new Bytecash.
 Similarly, a higher Savings Rate incentivises users to acquire Bytecash to lock it up in savings vaults, reducing the amount of Bytecash in circulation.
 Both measures put upwards pressure on the BYC price.
 Vice versa, governance can put downwards pressure on the BYC price by lowering the Stability Fee and/or Savings Rate.

 In addition to Stability Fee and Savings Rate, governance is able to update a few dozen additional Statutes.
 Those additional Statutes are not sensitive to market conditions, and are expected to rarely change, if ever.
 For example, M-of-N, the Statute that defines the minimum number of Announcer prices that must be included in an Oracle Price update, typically only needs to be updated when a data provider is whitelisted or unwhitelisted.
-Other Statutes, for example those that define auction formats may never need to be updated, although changes in the liquidity for assets being auctioned off, TVL of the protocol, as well as the number of bidders regularly participating in auctions could make occasional tweaks beneficial.
+Other Statutes, for example, those that define auction formats, may never need to be updated, although changes in the liquidity for assets being auctioned off, TVL of the protocol, as well as the number of bidders regularly participating in auctions could make occasional tweaks beneficial.

 ## Governance process